Early Cancer Warning Signs: 5 Symptoms You Shouldn't Ignore

 Today, people are living longer than ever after a cancer diagnosis due to improved cancer screenings.
 Routine screenings catch diseases earlier, when they are more straightforward to treat.

 Noticing one of the following symptoms doesn’t mean you have cancer.
-But to be safe, Johns Hopkins surgical oncologist Nita Ahuja, M.D., asks you not to ignore these five symptoms.
-They’re important enough to tell your doctor about.
+But to be safe, talk to your doctor about these five signs and symptoms.

 Unexplained Weight Loss